ryanaripley/ryanaripley.github.io/_projects/playwrights-center-annual-reports.md

 ## 2015-16 annual report

 For the 2015-16 report, I designed a layout that interweaves statistics, brief narrative sections, and quotes from the Center's writers.
-On desktop, the right half of the screen cycles through images from the year while you scroll through report information on the left.
+On desktop, the right half of the screen cycles through images from the year while you scroll through the report on the left.

 {% include browser_example.html desktop="pwc-2015-16.jpg" mobile="pwc-2015-16-mobile.jpg" alt="Playwrights' Center 2015-16 Annual Report" %}